fjulian79/wd-broker/README.md

 > ⚠️ **Work in Progress**: This project is under active development and not yet production-ready.
 Use at your own risk.
 Interfaces and behavior may change at any time.

-`wd-broker` is a lightweight, POSIX-compliant watchdog supervisor for Linux-based systems.
+`wd-broker` is a lightweight watchdog supervisor for Linux-based systems, designed to manage hardware watchdogs and ensure system reliability by coordinating heartbeat signals from multiple applications.
 It acts as the **central authority for feeding the hardware watchdog** (`/dev/watchdog`) and allows multiple heterogeneous applications to register themselves, define individual timeout values, and send heartbeat messages.

 Designed for **reliability-critical systems**, `wd-broker` ensures that the hardware watchdog only gets fed when **all registered clients are responsive** – enabling true system resets when necessary.

 ## Features

 - Centralized control over `/dev/watchdog`
 - Simple, line-based protocol over Unix domain socket
 - Each client defines its own timeout
+- Must be started as root but runs as a non-root user after initializing `/dev/watchdog` for enhanced security (privilege dropping)
+- Restricts access to the used Unix domain socket to authorized users or groups (access control)
-- Works with C binaries, Python scripts, shell tools, or inside containers
+- Works with C binaries, Python scripts, shell tools, or whatever can use a Unix domain socket
-- Test mode for development and unit testing (no real watchdog triggered)
 - Fail-safe: If the broker crashes or a client misses its deadline, the system will reboot
-- Clean and efficient implementation in portable C (POSIX)
-- Uses `timerfd` for precise and decoupled watchdog ticking

 ## Security